Which Soccer Ball is Better: Hand Stitched or Machine Stitched?

 But even with all the positives that wear-resistance brings, hand-stitched soccer balls cannot achieve water resistance.

-If you try submerging a soccer ball in water for a long enough time or choose to play soccer in the rain, your ball will get waterlogged.
+If you try submerging one in liquid for a long enough time or choose to play soccer in the rain, your ball will get waterlogged.

 Another drawback lies in the fact that hand-stitched soccer balls take a considerable amount of time to produce, as they are subject to the speed at which humans can sew.